 It is the intent of the School of Professional Psychology (SOPP) to ensure that all students receive fair and equitable treatment during their time in the program and to provide them with an accessible procedure for resolving grievances.
-The purpose of this grievance procedure is to resolve grievances among students and between students and faculty or staff in a manner that allows constructive relations to be maintained throughout the SOPP community.
+The purpose of this grievance procedure is to resolve student grievances with faculty and staff in a manner that allows constructive relations to be maintained throughout the SOPP community.

-Issues may be grieved when students believe they have been adversely affected by decisions, differences, misunderstandings, or problems that have arisen with faculty, staff, or other students.
+Issues may be grieved when students believe they have been adversely affected by decisions, differences, misunderstandings, or problems that have arisen with faculty, staff, or other students that are related to the SOPP.
 No student will be penalized in any way for pursuing problems in good faith through this procedure.
-In initiating and pursuing a grievance a student is obligated to proceed in candor and good faith at all times, and may not initiate or pursue a grievance for abusive or obstructionist purposes.
+In initiating and pursuing a grievance a student is obligated to proceed in candor and good faith at all times and may not initiate or pursue a grievance for abusive or obstructionist purposes.

 Note that students who believe they have been adversely affected by issues that fall within the scope of other SOPP student policies must address their concerns within the context of the appropriate policy.
 For example, many student issues may be addressed by existing policies on Grading and Remediation or the Professional Integrity and Conduct of Students.
-Each of these policies includes processes for appealing decisions related to implementation of the policy.
-In addition, this Grievance Policy may not be used to dispute actions or decisions in the following areas:
+The Grading and Remediation Policy includes processes for appealing decisions.
+In addition, this Grievance Policy may not be used to dispute actions or decisions from a prior grievance.